Brett Peter Cowan

-Brett Peter Cowan (born 18 September 1969) is an Australian murderer and child rapist.
-He was convicted of the murder of Daniel Morcombe, a 13-year old boy who disappeared from the Sunshine Coast on 7 December 2003.
+Brett Peter Cowan (born 18 September 1969) is an Australian murderer and serial child rapist.
+He was convicted of the murder of Daniel Morcombe, a 13-year-old boy who disappeared from the Sunshine Coast on 7 December 2003.
 His abduction led to an eight-year investigation involving various suspects.
-As a result of these investigations Cowan led under cover police to a potential burial site.
+As a result of these investigations, Cowan led undercover police to a potential burial site.